FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

   },
 ```

-In order to be more declarative Fractal use [Ramda](http://ramdajs.com/) functions to build Actions updates.
+In order to be more declarative we use [Ramda](http://ramdajs.com/) functions to build Actions updates.

 ### Interfaces